-February 26, 2021

-The European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) has adopted a positive opinion for a second indication for Sarclisa® (isatuximab), in combination with carfilzomib and dexamethasone (Kd), for the treatment of adult patients with multiple myeloma (MM) who have received at least one prior therapy.
+PARIS - April 19, 2021 - Today, the European Commission (EC) approved Sarclisa® (isatuximab) in combination with carfilzomib and dexamethasone (Kd) for the treatment of adult patients with relapsed multiple myeloma who have received at least one prior therapy.
+This marks the second EC approval of Sarclisa in combination with a standard of care regimen in less than 12 months.